Benefits Open Enrollment

 Policy and Regs – 4203, 4203R

-A full time employee is defined as an individual working at least 32.5 hours/week.
+A full time employee is defined as an individual who is contracted to work at least 37.5* hours/week.
 The total number of weekly work hours is designated by the position and job title.
 (Special categories for designated transportation and school nutrition employees are considered full-time with at least 32.5 hours / week.)

-A part-time employee is defined as an individual working less than 32.5 hours/week but greater than 18.75 hours/week.
+A part-time employee is defined as an individual who is contracted to work less than 37.5* hours/week but greater than 18.75 hours/week.

 Overtime and Compensatory Time Off